chrisguest75/docker_examples/34_volume_images/README.md

 ## Example

-Docker volume mounting using a docker volume
+Docker volume mounting using a docker `volume_from`

 ```sh
 # creates a container that can be used as a volume